aws-samples/serverless-patterns/sqs-lambda/README.md

 ```
 sam deploy --guided
 ```
 Choose a stack name, select the desired AWS Region, and allow SAM to create roles with the required permissions.
-Once you have run guided mode once, you can use `sam deploy` in future to use these defaults.
+Once you have run guided mode once, you can use `sam deploy` in future to use these defaugitlts.

 1. Note the outputs from the SAM deployment process.
 These contain the resource names and ARNs.